 Renewable Energy.
 The University will satisfy at least 10% of all its electrical energy needs through renewable energy generation systems by 2015, and 25% by 2025 as targeted by the Illinois Renewable Portfolio Standards (ILRPS).
-At least one utility scale wind turbine will be installed by 2011.
+If found to be financially viable, a At least one utility scale wind turbine will be installed by 2011.

 Transportation.
-The University will immediately implement the campus bicycling master plan.
+The University will implement the campus bicycling master plan.
 A bike sharing program will be created by 2012.
-By 2015, we will impose a Greenhouse Gas fee on all automobiles registered or parked on campus.
+By 2015, a Greenhouse Gas fee will be imposed on all automobiles registered or parked on campus.
 The fee structure will be based on the relative efficiencies of the car make and model.
-We will use this revenue to provide incentives to reduce transportation emissions.
-Also, before 2015, the University will begin closing down targeted campus streets to traffic and annually reducing street parking availability.
 The University will enact a system for purchasing local emissions offsets from air travel impacts, with a voluntary program beginning by 2012 and a mandatory program by 2015.

 Building Standards.
-The University will require all new buildings and major renovations to meet the LEED Gold Standards by 2010.
+The University will require all new buildings and major renovations to meet the LEED Gold Standards by 2011.
 By 2015, these requirements will be raised to LEED Platinum, and applied to University of Illinois at Urbana-Champaign property.
 Additionally, all currently planned new construction and major renovation projects will be required to demonstrate at least a 40% improvement in building energy performance over ASHRAE 90.1 (latest year) standards for total building energy use.

 Campus Lands and Space.
 The University will enact a 'no net increase in space' policy for the entire campus by 2012, applicable to all space controlled by campus including auxiliary units, and rental space.
-We will develop and implement a sustainable landscape plan devoted to planning for and implementing sustainable landscapes and landscape maintenance practices, restoring 20% of core campus green spaces to sustainable ecosystems by 2015.
-We will implement a pilot methane capture project at the South Farms by 2015.
+We will develop and implement a sustainable landscape plan devoted to planning for and implementing sustainable landscapes and landscape maintenance practices We will implement a pilot methane capture project at the South Farms by 2015.

 Procurement and Waste.
-The University will implement full-cost accounting and life-cycle analysis structures on all campus building projects in FY 2011 and on all major campus purchases (total exceeding $25,000) by 2015.
+The University will implement full-cost accounting and life-cycle analysis structures on all campus building projects over $1 milion in FY 2011 and on all major campus purchases (total exceeding $25,000) by 2015.
 We will exceed the State local food procurement standards by purchasing more than 30% of food purchases from local sources (within 100 miles) by 2015.
-We will commit to a zero-waste campus policy by 2011, a large scale food composting project by 2012, and target an increase in the University’s waste diversion rate to 75% by 2020.
+We will commit to a zero-waste campus policy by 2012, a large scale food composting project by 2013, and target an increase in the University’s waste diversion rate to 75% by 2020.

 Water.
 The University will ramp up water conservation efforts, with a potable water reduction target of 30% by 2015.
 Opportunities to utilize non-potable sources will be harnessed, including connecting the existing raw water system by 2015.
-Water costs will be included in the energy billing program.
+Water costs will be included in the energy billing program if appropriate staffing is provided.

 Planning.
 The University will commission a detailed food and non-food consumption and waste study that outlines current data, future projections, and strategies for minimizing consumption and meeting those projections with locally derived resources.
 We will also commission a detailed water use baseline and 'true cost of water' study.

 Follow Through.
-The University will assign specific individuals with the task of developing detailed plans for achieving the above commitments.
-Individuals and units will also be tasked with implementing these plans.
-The University will integrate an annual review process that will track progress related to each commitment.
-This will be an integral part of the Campus Strategic Plan review process.
-We will engage the University Community (students, faculty, and staff) in the data collection, analysis, and progress review process.
+The University will integrate the goals set forth in this document into the Campus Strategic Plan in such a way that we engage the University Community (students, faculty, and staff) in the data collection, analysis, and progress review process.
 The progress of the plan will be closely monitored and highly publicized.